mindspore-ai/mindspore/model_zoo/official/nlp/tinybert/README.md

 ### Parameters:
 ```
 Parameters for bert network:
-    batch_size                      batch size of input dataset: N, default is 16
     seq_length                      length of input sequence: N, default is 128
     vocab_size                      size of each embedding vector: N, must be consistant with the dataset you use.
 Default is 30522
     hidden_size                     size of bert encoder layers: N